watson-developer-cloud/api-guidelines/README.md

 ## Dates

 Dates returned in responses should be formatted like: `yyyy-MM-dd'T'HH:mm:ss.SSS'Z'`, for example `2015-08-24T18:42:25.324Z`.
-(The Z indicates that the timezone is UTC -- return dates should use the UTC timezone, with the Z at the end.)
+All date/times returned in responses should be in the UTC time zone (that is why the 'Z' is required literally).

 Date taken as input should be formatted the same, with the seconds and time fields optional (for example: `2015-08-24` or `2015-08-24T18:42`).
-Input dates should support specified time-zones (for example ,`2015-08-24T18:42:25.324-0400`)
+Date / times taken as input should be flexible in the time zones they accept (any valid time zone should be accepted), for example: `2015-08-24T18:42:25.324-0400`.

 ## Errors